Chatbot Integration

 Title | Description |

 Default Language | This is the default language of your chatbot.
 For example, if the chatbot’s default language is set to English, it will only respond to messages that are in English.
-When you create your agent, press the⚙️button next to the agent name to access the Languages tab.
-Here you can add new languages to your agent.
 NOTE: Additional languages can be removed later but the default language can not be deleted. |

 Default Time Zone | This indicates the time zone of your robot representative. |